 Snacking While Detoxing!

-During my 5-Day Detox, I did keep the Flax Snax and some Organic Cranberry Trail Mix (addicted to this stuff) around for snacks.
+During my 5-Day Detox, I did keep the Flax Snax and some Organic Trail Mix (addicted to this stuff) around for snacks.
 But I also made these little fruit and nut bites with Organic Dried Mango, Raw Pecans, and Artisana Raw Coconut Butter.
 If you’ve never had coconut butter before, try it!
 So decadent.

 Wrapping It Up and Ending the Detox